sigstore/fulcio/docs/certificate-maker.md

-# Fulcio Certificate Maker
+# Certificate Maker

-This tool creates root, intermediate (optional), and leaf certificates for Fulcio ([certificate requirements](certificate-specification.md)):
+This tool creates certificates (root, intermediate, and leaf) that meet Fulcio's ([certificate requirements](certificate-specification.md)).

-- Two-level chain (root -> leaf)
-- Three-level chain (root -> intermediate -> leaf)

-Relies on [x509util](https://pkg.go.dev/go.step.sm/crypto/x509util) which builds X.509 certificates from JSON templates.
+It relies on [x509util](https://pkg.go.dev/go.step.sm/crypto/x509util) which builds X.509 certificates from JSON templates.
 The tool includes embedded default templates that are compiled into the binary, making it ready to use without external template files.

 ## Requirements